 SOUTH AUSTRALIA.
 WESTERN AUSTRALIA.
-TASMANIA.
-NEW ZEALAND.
-Factories 1907. ,, 1908. ,, 1910.
-Factories 1904 (2).
-Factories Act 1901. , , , 1902. , , , 1905. , , , 1906. , , , 1910 In places determined by the House of Assembly.
+Tasmania.
+Factories 1907, 1908, and 1910.
+Factories 1904.
+Factories 1910 and 1911.
+In places determined by Par- liament.
 Not applicable to domestic servants and agricultural and pastoral pursuits.
 In districts proclaimed.
-Not applicable to mines, dairies, ships, prisons, re- formatories, domestic (other than Asiatic) work- shops.
+Not applicable to mines, dairies, ships, prisons, reformatories, do mestic (other than Asiatic) workshops.
 Governor may exempt any factory.
 Whole State.
-Not applicable to mines, ships, pris- ons, reformatories, rural industries, charitable institu- tions.
-Governor may ex- empt any factory.
-Anyone, Six or more.
+Not applicable to mines, ships, prisons, reformatories, rural industries, charitable institutions.
+Governor may exempt any factory.
+Any one person.
+Six or more.
 Four or more.
-Two or more.
+Laundry, dyeworks.
 One Asiatic.
 Steam or mechanical.
 Bakehouses, laundries.
 One Asiatic.
-Steamor mechanical.
-Bakehouses quarries.
+Steam or mechanical.
+Bakehouses, quarries.
 Minister of Industry.
-Minister of Commerce and Labour.
+Honorary Minister.
 Chief Secretary.
-Minister of Labour.
 Inspectors with full powers of entry, examination and enquiry.
 Inspectors with full powers of entry, examination and enquiry.
 Inspectors with full powers of entry, examination and enquiry.
-Inspectors with full powers of entry, examination and enquiry.
 Twenty - one days' prior notice.
 Prior notice.
-Annual re-regis- tration if Asiatics employed prior notice.
-Prior notice.
-Occupier to keep record.
+Annual re-registration if Asiatics employed Occupier to keep record.
 Out-workers to register names and addresses.
 Occupier to keep record of names and addresses, and quantity and description of work done.
-Sub-letting forbidden.
-Occupier to keep record of names and addresses, and quantity and de- scription of work done.
-Occupier to keep record shewing names and ad- dresses of out-workers, quality and description of work done, and the nature and amount of remuner- ation.
-Sub-contracting in textiles forbidden.
-Adult males-not enacted.
-Females and young persons -see separate table.
-Adult males-not enacted.
-Females and young persons -see separate table.
-Adult males-not enacted.
-Females and young persons-see separate table.
-Males over 16: Maximum, forty-eight hours weekly.
-Overtime of adult males not regulated.
-Females and young persons -see separate table.
-Minister may forbid meals in factories carrying on noxious trades; he may re- quire provision of suitable eating-room.
-Forbidden for women and boys, except with Inspec- tor's written permission.
-Forbidden where employees work- ing.
-In certain fac- tories meal room to be provided.
-Forbidden for women and boys.
-If number exceeds four, a suitable meal room is to be provided.
-See separate table See separate table.
-See separate table.
-See separate table.
+Sub-letting forbidden. and addresses, and quantity and Minister may forbid meals in factories carrying on noxious trades; he may re- quire provision of suitable eating-room.
+Forbidden for women and boys, except with Inspector's written permission.
+Forbidden where employees working.
+In certain factories meal room to be provided.
 Factories to be kept whole- some, clean, and well ven- tilated.
 Over-crowding forbidden.
 Factories to be thoroughly cleaned once in fourteen months.
 Adequate protection to be made against fire.
-Must be fenced.
-Employment of children Factories and connected yards to be clean, whole- some, and well-ventilated.
-Over-crowding forbidden.
-Unhealthy persons may be forced to suspend work.
-Goods, clothing, etc., to be disinfected where necessary.
-Fresh drinking water to be provided.
-Thorough cleaning to be regularly done.
-Bakehouses not to be used as sleeping places.
-Efficient fire escapes to be provided and other necessary protection to be made against fire.
-Must be fenced.
-Inspector may prohibit as Factories to be clean, wholesome and well ventilated.
-Overcrowding forbidden.
+Goods, clothing, etc., to be Overcrowding forbidden.
 Factories may be required to be cleaned once in fourteen months.
 Factories not to be used as sleeping places.
 Doors, &c., to be kept clear of obstructions, and fire-prevention appliances kept ready for use.
-Factories to be clean, wholesome & properly ventilated.
-Overcrowding forbidden.
-Unhealthy persons may be forced to suspend work.
-Goods, clothing, etc., to be disinfected where necessary Pure drinking water to be provided.
-Factories to be cleaned once in fourteen months.
-Bakehouse not to be used as sleeping place.
-Satisfactory provision for women and boys to be made against wet and steam in factories where wet spinning is carried on.
-Efficient fire escapes to be provided.
 Must be fenced.
-Inspector may prohibit as under sixteen may be for- bidden. dangerous machine.
-Employment of females and boys forbidden. dangerous machine.
-4s.
+Employment of children under sixteen may be for- bidden.
+1 4s.
 No premium is to be paid by female apprentices.
 4s.
-No premium in respect to employment is permitted.
-5s.
-No premium in respect to employment is to be paid.
+No premium in respect to employ ment is permitted.